sagarda7/Espnet/README.md

 # Install

-Clone (or download and unzip) the repository to `/libraries` which can be found in your arduino installation. currently this library supports only 4 seven segments
+Clone (or download and unzip) the repository to `/libraries` which can be found in your arduino installation.

 # Important
 ```c++